LeparaLaMapara/phd_research/README.md

 ## **1. Research Questions**
 ### **Primary Question:**
-- How can self-supervised learning techniques be used to predict flood risk and flood depth from multimodal datasets, including reanalysis data and satellite imagery?
+- How can self-supervised learning techniques be used risk assessment and forecasting from multimodal datasets, including reanalysis, remote-sensing data and satellite imagery?

 ### **Sub-questions:**
 1. What are the most effective pretext tasks in SSL for learning useful representations from reanalysis data and satellite images?